aucad/aml-networks/adversarial/readme.md

 Progress so far:

-1. [x] basic decision tree classifier implementation in `src/tree.py` -- [scikit learn decision tree][1] trained using IoT23 dataset
+1. ✔ basic decision tree classifier implementation in `src/tree.py` -- [scikit learn decision tree][1] trained using IoT23 dataset

     ```text
     python src/tree.py
     ```

-2. [x] Implement adversarial examples: these are example evasion attacks to demonstrate use of this toolbox, applying Zeroth-Order Optimization (ZOO) attack.
+2. ✔ Implement adversarial examples: these are example evasion attacks to demonstrate use of this toolbox, applying Zeroth-Order Optimization (ZOO) attack.
 Evasion attacks attempt to evade detection by obfuscating the content.

     ```text